-Agricultural Commission Meeting Minutes - Final Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm
+Agricultural Commission Meeting Minutes - Draft Boscawen Municipal Complex - 4th Floor Meeting Room January 12, 2017 at 7pm

-Motion made by Vice-Chair Elaine Clow, and seconded by Tina Larochelle to increase the Physical Improvements budget by \$500 and to ask the Board of Selectmen to use 2017 Garden Plot Fees towards the purchase of a new shed for the Community Garden.
+- 123 looking to change.
+Josh Marshall asked whether the shed was something needed or if it was a wish list item.
+Vice-Chair Clow said it was needed to store equipment they already have.
+Jeff Abbe would like to 124 come up with a Master Plan for the garden to outline where things will go.
+Discussion ensued regarding 125 126 the amount to alter the 2017 budget.
+127 Motion made by Vice-Chair Elaine Clow, and seconded by Tina Larochelle to increase the Physical 128 129 Improvements budget by \$500 and to ask the Board of Selectmen to use 2017 Garden Plot Fees towards the purchase of a new shed for the Community Garden.
 All in favor.

-Chairman Keegan asked about weed control measures taken at the community garden last year.
-There was an underutilized section as well as another section that had been cultivated in the past not tilled last spring.
+130 131 132 Chairman Keegan asked about weed control measures taken at the community garden last year.
+There was an underutilized section as well as another section that had been cultivated in the past not tilled last 133 134 spring.
 Buckwheat and winter rye were used for weed control.
 Ann Lacroix mentioned that shallow tilling or harrowing would allow the organic compost matter to remain on the top rather than deep plowing.
-The extreme heat and sand caused poor germination in many plots.
-Vice-Chair Clow said the people who used mulch had a fantastic crop.
+The 135 extreme heat and sand caused poor germination in many plots.
+Vice-Chair Clow said the people who used 136 137 mulch had a fantastic crop.
 Josh Marshall recommended a disc harrow.
 He said if someone wants to drive him up there he wouldn't mind doing it.
 Tom Giovagnoli offered his trailer.

-Ann Lacroix discussed new signage.
+138 139 140 Ann Lacroix discussed new signage.
 There has been low attendance at garden talks.
-She wants to see the kiosk have a sign on the side facing Corn Hill Road.
+She wantsed to see 141 the kiosk have a sign on the side facing Corn Hill Road.
 She showed the Commission a prototype.
-Alan said the "Welcome to Boscawen" signs have an aluminum logo and are designed to last a long time.
+Alan 142 said the "Welcome to Boscawen" signs have an aluminum logo and are designed to last a long time.
 They were made at the State Prison.
 Ann says the logo is a 19" diameter.

-Ann mentioned that she works at Blue Seal Feeds and can get 4x4ft shrub protectors for around \$18 a piece.
-It would create better signage for the Community Garden and also help advertise when there are garden talks or other events they would be mobile and fold up for storage when not being used.

-Motion made by Vice-Chair Elaine Clow, and seconded by Tina Larochelle, to purchase two 4x4ft foldable shrub protectors.
+143 144 145 Ann mentioned that she works at Blue Seal Feeds and can get 4x4ft shrub protectors for around \$18 a piece.
+It would create better signage for the Community Garden and also help advertise when there are 146 147 garden talks or other events they would be mobile and fold up for storage when not being used.
+148 149 Motion made by Vice-Chair Elaine Clow, and seconded by Tina Larochelle, to purchase two 4x4ft foldable shrub protectors.
 All in favor.

-• Tom Giovagnoli Egg Operation:

-Tom wanted to take the opportunity to thank everyone for their help in making his egg operation possible.
-If it wasn't for the effort of the Commission and others he would still be in Dunbarton.

-The birds are producing eggs and he is selling chicken manure.
+150 151 Tom Giovagnoli Egg Operation: 152 • 153 154 Tom wanted to take the opportunity to thank everyone for their help in making his egg operation possible.
+155 If it wasn't for the effort of the Commission and others he would still be in Dunbarton.
+156 157 The birds are producing eggs and he is selling chicken manure.
 His peak egg volume is at 95%.
 He has 20,000 birds and they are producing approximately 19,000 eggs per day.
+By the time the birds are gone at - 158 159

+160161 His facility is cage free, free range, organic, and certified humane.
+He is currently being certified for

-By the time the birds are gone at 60 weeks he should hopefully still be close to 80% volume.
+60 weeks he should hopefully still be close to 80% volume.